weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

   </TabItem>
 </Tabs>

-### Collections, classes and schemas

-The focus on [collections](/developers/weaviate/config-refs/schema) in the v4 client is related to some corresponding changes in Weaviate Core:

-- Old-style "class" objects are "collections" now.
-- An old "schema" is a "collection configuration" now.
+### Nomenclature changes

+Some of the nomenclature within the Weaviate ecosystem is changing, and the client nomenclature has changed accordingly:

-- A "property schema" is a sub-set of the collection configuration.
+- A "class", in the sense of a set of objects, is a "collection".
+- The Weaviate "schema" can be accessed through "collection configuration".

-There are other Weaviate Core changes as well.
-The new python client is designed to support these changes.
-Expect to find differences in the way you interact with schemas, collection configurations, and property configurations.
+Due to the architectural changes as well as evolving nomenclature, expect to find differences in the way you interact with Weaviate.

 For example, `client.collections.list_all()` is the replacement for `client.schema.get()`.

-[Manage collections](/developers/weaviate/manage-data/collections#read-all-collection-definitions) has more details and additional sample code.
+[Manage collections](/developers/weaviate/manage-data/collections#read-all-collection-definitions) has more details and additional sample code for working with collections.

 ### Collection creation from JSON